opsdroid/opsdroid/docs/configuration-reference.md

 Configure the REST API in opsdroid.

-By default opsdroid will start a web server accessible only to localhost on port `8080` (or `8443` if ssl details are provided).
+By default, opsdroid will start a web server accessible only to localhost on port `8080` (or `8443` if ssl details are provided).
 For more information see the [REST API docs](rest-api).

 ```yaml
 web: